Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 To ensure a smooth transition to go-live status, I applied the PRINCE2 methodology.

-Systems: Win 8 / Win 10, Office 2016.
+Systems: Windows 8 / Windows 10, Office 2016.

-Systems: XP/Win 7, Office 2010, Novell Service Desk, eDir, ZENworks.
+Systems: XP/Windows 7, Office 2010, Novell Service Desk, eDir, ZENworks.

 Systems: Win 7, Office 2010, SAP.

 As part of the transition for the SAP service, I took on the task of defining and documenting the ITIL lifecycle processes and the interfaces between Commerzbank and the new service provider, strictly following regulatory requirements.
-21 ITIL processes from Service Strategy, Service Design, Service Transition and Service Operation were described, for example:
+21 ITIL processes from Service Strategy, Service Design, Service Transition, and Service Operation were described.
+For example:

 Systems: Win 7, Office 2010, Microsoft Project 2010, Beta UX, TOPAS, Avaloq.